le0nidus/CTF_PracticalCarHacking/README.md

 - Recovered unique IDs (UIDs) and other fields from the RF packets
 - Formatted the output to be a valid input to a hitag2 crack tool (used [crack5](https://github.com/RfidResearchGroup/proxmark3/tree/master/tools/hitag2crack))

+### 3. **AVTP Video** `avtp.py`
+- Given a pcapng file with SOME/IP & video stream packets, extract the video from the packets
+- Used code to extract payloads from relevant packets
+- Reconstructed binary file with proper payload
+- Used ffmpeg to convert the file to a video